 Canoeing and Kayaking

-If you like to go canoeing or kayaking, you can bring your own and get out on the water at the park.
-If you’re a beginner or simply didn’t bring your own with you on this trip, then you still can rent one at the Dixie Lake Outpost.
+If you like to go canoeing or kayaking, you can bring your own boat and get out on the water at the park.
+If you’re a beginner or simply didn’t bring your own boat with you on this trip, then you still can rent one at the Dixie Lake Outpost.
 You can choose between single and tandem kayaks and three-person canoes.
-So get ready to have a fun-filled day while getting some exercise out on the lake.
+So, get ready to have a fun-filled day while getting some exercise out on the water.

 Have you heard of geocaching yet?
-This new activity is like a modern-day scavenger hunt game that uses GPS coordinates for you to find the caches.
-Geocaching is a great way to get out of the RV, do some exploring, and learn a little geography.
-Some caches are pretty easy while others offer more of a challenge.
-Either way, it can be exciting to see how many you can find before it’s time to leave.
+This new activity is like a modern-day scavenger hunt game that uses GPS coordinates for you to find the geocaches.
+Geocaching is a fun way to get out of the RV, do some exploring, and learn a little geography.
+Some geocaches are pretty easy to find while others offer more of a challenge.
+Either way, it can be exciting to see how many you can find before it is time to go home.

-There are 16 miles of trails that are marked just for equestrians.
-Your horse will enjoy being able to get out and walk through the nature and scenery just as much as you will.
+There are 16 miles of trails that are marked just for equestrians at this state park.
+Your horse will enjoy being able to get out and walk through the Florida nature and scenery just as much as you will.
 The Equestrian Bronson Loop is 5.5-miles long and begins and ends at the trailhead by the equestrian campground.
 You will be guided on a meandering path around Bear Lake and on to Dixie Lake, Dude’s Lake, and Hook Lake.
 If you plan to stay the night here with your horse, there is equestrian camping available as well.

 There are over 20 miles of hiking trails available for you to discover at Lake Louisa State Park.
 Many people come to hike near Lake Louisa, plus you can enjoy a leisurely stroll on the nature trail.
-It’s located at the Lake Louisa parking lot and it’s only half a mile.
+The trail starts at the parking lot at Lake Louisa, and it’s only half a mile.
 For more of a challenge, try the 2.6-mile Big Creek Loop that will take you all over the park through the woods and along the creek.
-For information on other trails, you can pick up a trail map when you enter the park.
+For information on other trails, you can pick up a trail map online or when you enter the park.
 And make sure you practice proper trail etiquette while hiking.